 2. Repair or seal any cracks or crevices inside your home.

-Homes in Australia are built differently, for example, all window frames have holes (to help avoid condensation) and brick exterior homes all have weep holes.
+Homes in Australia are built differently.
+For example, all window frames have holes (to help avoid condensation) and brick exterior homes all have weep holes.
 When our team treats a brick exterior home in Queensland for an ant infestation, we often dust within weep holes.

-If you’re trying to seal any entrance of your home for ants you’re wasting your time.
+If you’re trying to seal every entrance of your home for ants you’re wasting your time.
 Ants are tiny and can get into your home through the smallest of crevices.
 Instead, you have to treat the ants from outside before they have a chance to get in.

 3. Keep your home clean!